We understand the importance of communication and wish to remove any communication barriers for our clients.

 We have photo signs to show you where things are.
 We have low-tech communication aids, visual timetables, a ‘Talking mat’ and guides on what will happen.
 You are welcome to use these when you want to.

-We also have a dyslexia friendly version of our Terms and Conditions and dyslexia friendly FAQ’s.
+We have a dyslexia friendly version of our Terms and Conditions and a dyslexia friendly copy of our FAQ’s.
+We also have a 2020 Course Dates large print and our a breakdown of 2020 Price List (large Print).

 We are currently training all of volunteers and instructors with the help of a Speech and Language Therapist to facilitate communication with all clients and are creating videos to answer questions on our sessions and facilities.